toni-cantarutti/pegged/README.md

 Specialized participants who hedge the protocol's dollar collateral against EUR/USD exchange risks.
 They deposit collateral and benefit from EUR/USD volatility, earning if the dollar strengthens and losing if it weakens.
 Hedgers maintain a 3% minimum collateral-to-position ratio, ensuring the protocol is overcollateralized by 103%.
 If the ratio falls to 2%, liquidation is triggered and the protocol profits 2% and burns repurchased stablecoins.

+To manage their own risk exposure, hedgers typically utilize traditional forex instruments such as CME EUR/USD options and futures.
+These instruments allow hedgers to create offsetting positions in traditional markets, effectively neutralizing their exposure to EUR/USD movements while still providing the essential hedging service to the protocol.

 ### Implications

 Hedgers must provide upfront capital.
 Closing a hedging position requires transferring it to another hedger.